github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

 ### Using Docker-in-Docker mode

-{% note %}
+> [!NOTE]

-**Note:** The Docker-in-Docker container requires privileged mode.
+> The Docker-in-Docker container requires privileged mode.
 For more information, see [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) in the Kubernetes documentation.
+>

-By default, the `dind` container uses the `docker:dind` image, which runs the Docker daemon as root.
+> By default, the `dind` container uses the `docker:dind` image, which runs the Docker daemon as root.
 You can replace this image with `docker:dind-rootless` as long as you are aware of the [known limitations](https://docs.docker.com/engine/security/rootless/#known-limitations) and run the pods with `--privileged` mode.
 To learn how to customize the Docker-in-Docker configuration, see "[Customizing container modes](/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller#customizing-container-modes)."

-{% endnote %}

 Docker-in-Docker mode is a configuration that allows you to run Docker inside a Docker container.
 In this configuration, for each runner pod created, ARC creates the following containers.